 GreenGov Spotlight Communities

-In 2013, the CEQ selected six projects to highlight how collaboration on energy and sustainability across Federal agencies can reduce pollution, increase performance, and save taxpayer dollars.
-Throughout the year, project leaders worked together to leverage regional resources to help achieve the sustainability goals of President Obama’s Executive Order, Federal Leadership in Environment, Energy and Economic Performance.
-The projects were showcased under the GreenGov Spotlight Communities initiative, which focused on Federal entities working together to achieve a common goal.
+In 2013, CEQ selected six projects to highlight how collaboration on energy and sustainability across federal agencies can reduce pollution, increase performance, and save taxpayer dollars.
+Throughout the year, project leaders worked together to leverage regional resources to help achieve the sustainability goals of President Obama’s Executive Order on federal sustainability.
+The projects were showcased under the GreenGov Spotlight Communities initiative, which focused on federal entities working together to achieve a common goal.

 To build on the momentum created from the GreenGov Challenge, President Obama issued a new challenge to federal and military personnel to put these ideas to work.
 Federal employees were invited to join the GreenGov Collaborative, an online discussion group with over 1,400 members, to share ideas about how the federal community can lead by example, green the government, and meet the goals of the President's Executive Order on federal sustainability.